realJeremySun/first-web-game-lb4/blog/2019-04-24-my-first-API-with-loopback-4-(part-2).md

 ```
 Do the same thing for `armor.repository.ts` and `skill.repository.ts`.
 And our repositories are all set.

+You can check my code for all repositories at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part1/firstgame/src/repositories).

 #### Controller

 We are not going to cover controller today.
 Because there is a lot of work to do in controller and this episode is long enough.
 We will do it in next episode.

+### Applying This to Your Own Project

+In this episode, we used a third-party library to generate UUID.
+LoopBack 4 project is extendable.
+You can easily use any external library in you project.

+On the other hand, we built relations between `character`, `weapon`, `aromr`, and `skill`.
+In a real world application, most of entities have relationship between each other.
+You can use LoopBack 4 to manage that in your project.

+### What's Next?

+In next episode, we will do a lot of coding in `controller` to create `weapon`, `armor`, `skill` and equip a character with them.

+In the meantime, you can learn more about LoopBack in [past blogs](https://strongloop.com/strongblog/tag_LoopBack.html).